How do I install and configure the ADSM backup client for Windows?

 - This machine is not registered yet, or

 If you are certain you typed your NetID correctly and you know your ACCC common password, verify your node name and password.
-If the registration Web page says you are already registered, record the node name it displays, and go back to double-check your work.
-The node name from the registration Web site must match the node name in file c:\Program Files\Tivoli\TSM\baclient\dsm.opt
+If the confirmation email says you are already registered, record the node name it displays, and go back to double-check your work.
+The node name from the confirmation email must match the node name in file c:\Program Files\Tivoli\TSM\baclient\dsm.opt.
+If you did not receive the confirmation email, send a message to email@example.com for further assistance.

 After you click Cancel, you may see the Tivoli Storage Manager main screen.
 This does not necessarily mean it worked.
 Close this instance of the backup client for now.